Anatomy of a Powerful Question

 These invite someone to share their mental model.
 They don't assume a “right” answer; they ask to see the map the other person is using.
 This is where empathy and collaboration begin.

-“What would we attempt if we knew failure wasn't an option?” or “If we were starting fresh today, what would we do differently?”
+“What would we attempt if failure wasn't an option?” or “If we started fresh today, what would we do differently?”

 Expansive questions challenge path dependencies.
 They strip away artificial constraints and force a confrontation with the truth.